-In figure 3 showing the height of the ice structure formed by 80 rocks 8 days after the melt of the snow layer, is it visible that it exists is a critical size (4-10 cm in thickness and 9-13 cm in width) above which rocks tend to form glacier tables.
+a critical size exists (4-10 cm in thickness and 9-13 cm in width) above which rocks tend to form glacier tables.
 The larger the rock, the greater its ability to protect the ice underneath from melting and, assuming all tables started their formation at the same time, the higher the ice foot.
 Below this critical size, however, the rocks have a tendency to sink into the ice surface.
-Having successfully modelled the evolution of the 4 larger glacier tables, the model presented in section 3.2 can be applied to the data obtained on a given day for a field comprising 80 rocks.
+Having successfully modelled the evolution of the four larger glacier tables, the model presented in Sect.
+3.2 can be applied to the data obtained on a given day for a field comprising 80 rocks.

-The snow layer covering that part of the glacier finished melting on May 26, leaving the ice exposed.
-The meteorological data of the time period C (from May 26 until June 3), alongside with the previously adjusted parameters $\alpha{\rm ice}$ and z_0 allows to compute the thickness of ablated ice $H{\rm ice}=0.45\pm0.05$ m during this period (see fig. S5 of the supplementary material).
-The observed values of H are plotted on fig. 8a as a function of the ones predicted by the model for each rock assuming that the structure formation started on May 26 ($H{\rm May26}=0$).
-The rocks that have sunken into the ice surface (H<0) are shown in blue.
+The snow layer covering that part of the glacier finished melting on 26 May, leaving the ice exposed.
+The meteorological data of the time period C (from 26 May until 3 June), alongside the previously adjusted parameters $\alpha{\rm ice}$ and z_0 , allow us to compute the thickness of ablated ice $H{\rm ice} = 0.45 \pm 0.05$ m during this period (see Fig. S5 in the Supplement).
+The observed values of H are plotted in Fig. 8a as a function of the ones predicted by the model for each rock, assuming that the structure formation started on 26 May ($H{\rm 26~May} = 0$).
+The rocks that have sunk into the ice surface (H < 0) are shown in blue.
 For those, the prediction of the model is, as expected, not accurate.
-Indeed, a rock that has penetrated into the ice has a greater contact surface area with the ice and a smaller external surface open to atmosphere than what is taken into account in the model.
-It is thus cooler and its (negative) dimensionless growth rate is smaller (in absolute terms) than that given by the model, as observed.
-The rocks that have formed glacier tables (H>0) are shown in red.
-The threshold between rocks forming or not a table (the point (0,0) in the graph) is well predicted by the model.
-For the smaller structures (H<0.3 m), the height of the ice foot is also well predicted (with an error smaller than 5 cm).
-Note that this required no new adjustable parameter and this prediction is the result of a model integrated over 8 days on a time period different from A and B, during which the parameters of the model were adjusted.
-For ice feet taller than 0.3 m however the prediction of the model is not good.
-For some, $H>H{\rm ice}$ and the assumption $H{\rm May26}=0$ is thus obviously not valid.
-We infer that larger rocks emerged from the snow layer before May 26 and started to form a table earlier.
+Indeed, a rock that has penetrated into the ice has a greater contact surface area with the ice and a smaller external surface open to the atmosphere than what is taken into account in the model.
+It is thus cooler, and its (negative) dimensionless growth rate is smaller (in absolute terms) than that given by the model, as observed.
+The rocks that have formed glacier tables (H > 0) are shown in red.
+The threshold between rocks forming or not forming a table (the point (0,0) in the graph) is well predicted by the model.
+For the smaller structures ($H < 0.3 \,\mathrm{m}$), the height of the ice foot is also well predicted (with an error smaller than 5 cm).
+Note that this required no new adjustable parameter and this prediction is the result of a model integrated over 8 d in a time period different from A and B, during which the parameters of the model were adjusted.
+For ice feet taller than 0.3 m, however, the prediction of the model is not good.
+For some $H > H{ice}$, and the assumption $H{26 \text{ May}} = 0$ is thus obviously not valid.
+We infer that larger rocks emerged from the snow layer before 26 May and started to form a table earlier.